salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 5. Should imports/module references/component references be renamed to "dependencies"?
 6. Can a script file import a css module and should such an import have a separate ModuleReference.type?
 7. At bundle level we should be able to to deduce if the bundle is a 'Component' or 'LightningElement'?
+8. Should metadata collection phase produce diagnostics information?
+Diagnostics is information about errors that occurred during metadata collection.
+Is that the responsibility of the compilation phase?

 # Future work